Wireless keyboards are the norm now for most computer users.

 So maybe get a charger with a digital readout so you know exactly where you stand.

-Wired keyboards never need to be recharged, and more importantly, they never run out of power at midnight on Sunday.
+And more importantly, they never run out of power at midnight on Sunday…while you’re putting the finishing touches to an important presentation.

 USB Ports Used